AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_ClientCredentialClient.md

 #### 404

-Client or Tenant not found.
+Client or tenant not found.

 #### 405